tomtaz/kinow-webhooks/README.md

 - **stop**: subscription_stopped
 - **renew failed**: subscription_error

 Data row contains linked subscription object (key "subscription") and linked customer object (key "customer").
+For **subscription_error** event, we also provide a key "payment_method" with the payment name.
+For **subscription_stopped** event, we also provide the linked access object (key "access").

 ### Orders